dragon512/parts-dyn-scanner/README.md

 2) add some overrides to Directory nodes to allow then to be used correctly with builders.

 I could work around with not doing 1) however given the CMake() and AutoMake() builder are a chain of builder calls this was the fastest and quickest way to get this prototype and working.
 I know both of these builders should have more fixes made to them to make them more useful and more SCons "Tool" like.
 I have issues opened showing issues with Value and Directory node note working as a target for a builder, or more correctly these nodes cannot have builder mapped to them currently.
 I was going to implement the state logic via the Value node originally.
 This would have an advantage of the state being stored in the .sconsign.dblite without making lots of files.
 I hope to improve the system this way.
 However to get this working using file node just worked better and was easier to debug as I did not need to dump DB state to the screen.
 The directory was needed for the directory scanner cases and needed me to address some missing logic.
 There where a few functions that had to be implemented but only exist on the File node class to would allow the scanner to be called correctly.
 There was also an issue in the Directory node state is not stored the .sconsign.dblite.
 There is no binfo for directory or value nodes.
 I added this information for the Dir node class and had to add a check on how the storage logic worked depending if the builder was one defined by the user or was the internal MkdirBuilder builder used by SCons by default to build the directory if it does not exist.
-This was not to hard to add and allows Directorys to be propper targets for a defined builder when Parts is being used.
+This was not to hard to add and allows the Directory to be propper targets for a defined builder when Parts is being used.
 Hopefully, a cleaned-up version of the monkey patches I did here will be applied to SCons in the future

 The dynamic scanner I feel is a powerful technique to use in SCons.
 It is an advanced technique to master correctly that requires some tweaks to the core SCons code to allow it to work correctly at scale.